 At the Department of Art and Art History at UMKC, you will enjoy small class sizes with interactive learning experiences.
 We serve a variety of students – ranging from the non-major to the professionally oriented.

 Our faculty is comprised of accomplished and nationally exhibiting artists, as well as dedicated and actively publishing art historians – one with a joint appointment at the Nelson-Atkins Museum of Art.

 The strong adjunct faculty consists of local artists, art educators and professionals, and Curators from The Nelson-Atkins regularly offer advanced Art History courses.

-Outside of the classroom, the department’s own UMKC Gallery of Art, visiting artists and scholars, gallery exhibitions supplement course work and provide unique interactive learning opportunities.
+Outside of the classroom, the department’s own UMKC Gallery of Art, visiting artists and scholars, gallery exhibitions supplement coursework and provide unique interactive learning opportunities.
 We engage students in high-impact learning trips that span from local artists’ studios to active art hubs across the country.

 At Home in Kansas City

 UMKC’s location in the City of Fountains makes it an ideal place for studio art and art history students.